nerding-it/resume/README.md

 ### Javascript

-Run through fox holes sneaking past robot crocodiles.
-*Fox* is a 2D game built in 2014 utilizing the Phaser game framework.
+*Fox Hole* is a 2D proof of concept game built in Javascript with Phaser.
+You play as a fox sneaking past enemy crocodiles using underground tunnels in order to save your brother.
+It features checkpoints and enemies complete with very basic AI.

 # Skills

--   Experience working with Java, Haxe, SQL, Assembly, Javascript and Git.
+-   Experience working with Java, Haxe, Javascript and Git.
 -   Ability to quickly adapt to new tools, work-flow and procedures.
--   Comfortable with both Windows and Linux command line tools and ecosystems.
+-   Comfortable with both Windows, Linux and MacOS command line tools and ecosystems.

 # Experience